verrazzano/docs/content/en/docs/guides/migrate/install/nginx/_index.md

 ---
-title: "Ingress NGINX Controller"
+title: "NGINX Ingress Controller"
 weight: 1
 draft: false
 ---
-This document shows you how to install Ingress NGINX Controller on OCNE.
+This document shows you how to install NGINX Ingress Controller on OCNE.

-Verrazzano installs [NGINX Ingress Controller](https://www.nginx.com/resources/glossary/kubernetes-ingress-controller/), to provide ingress to system components like Prometheus, OpenSearch, OpenSearch Dashboards, etc.
-The Ingress Controller watches the Ingress resources and reconcile them, configures the underlying Kubernetes load balancer to handle the service routing.
+Verrazzano installs [NGINX Ingress Controller](https://www.nginx.com/resources/glossary/kubernetes-ingress-controller/) to provide ingress to system components like Prometheus, OpenSearch, OpenSearch Dashboards, and such.
+The ingress controller watches the ingress resources and reconciles them, and configures the underlying Kubernetes load balancer to handle the service routing.

 You specify chart overrides for the ingress-controller component in the Verrazzano custom resource under `.spec.components.ingressNGINX.overrides`.

 ## Install ingress-controller
 **TBD**, ingress-controller will be installed as a first-class CNE module and not from the app catalog.

-### Install ingress-controller using Helm
+### Install NGINX Ingress Controller using Helm

-For now, this document provides the instruction to install Ingress NGINX Controller using the Helm charts provided by the upstream.
+This example assumes that you are using Helm version 3.2.0 or later.

-1. Add the ingress-nginx Helm repository to the cluster:
+1. Add the ingress-nginx Helm repository to the cluster.
 {{< clipboard >}}
 <div class="highlight">